-Audi’s Dr. Kruppa was interviewed by OLEDWorks at ISAL 2019 on industry collaboration, and the unique capabilities and commercial readiness of OLED light for automotive
+Audi’s Dr. Michael Kruppa, Head of Rear Lamp Development, was interviewed by OLEDWorks at ISAL 2019 on industry collaboration and the unique capabilities and commercial readiness of OLED light for automotive

 Let’s start with a simple question.
 Why did you choose OLED?

 Dr. Kruppa: So, we’re talking about rear combination lamps.
 So, the most important thing is to have a unique homogeneous illumination on the surface.
 The big disadvantage of an LED is it’s a point light source.
 It’s a lovely technology for everything you want to project on the front of your car.
 But in the rear of the car, you really want to have some kind, like a display.
 Therefore, a surface technology like the OLED is the best thing you can do.
 It’s flat, it’s white [ ] it is wonderfully homogeneous.

 As you can see here [Dr. Kruppa points to the demonstration of their Digital OLED Technology] you have a wonderful chance to play with contrast ratios very close to each other.
 And therefore, all of our design ideas at Audi can be displayed on such a kind of OLED from OLEDWorks.